vitiral/simple-quality/clean-code.md

 The pylint tool looks at your code an compares it to the [pep8 style guide][1].
 There are multiple reasons to follow your language's style guide:
-- typically the style enforced by the guide is well thought out and the most clear method of doing any particular thing
+- the style enforced by the guide is well thought out and typically the most clear way to do any particular thing
-- standardization is good -- it makes your team's code more readable and writable by everybody involved
+- standardization is good -- it helps make your team's code more readable by everybody involved
 - documentation is good.
 It allows people who are reading your code to at least know what you were *trying to do* (even if you did a bad job actually doing it!)